 The NLPUA provides a basic framework for planning regarding the use, development and preservation of national land and the implementation of such plans.
 Under this framework, the MOLIT devises the national land plan, in accordance with which the regional plan, urban master plan and city management plan are devised by governors, mayors and other heads of local governments.

 The city management plan contains a detailed zoning plan covering certain areas of the city.
 In addition, the city management plan and related local regulations restrict granting development permits or building permits in certain areas where development activities and/or building works could seriously pollute or damage the surrounding environment, scenery, historic buildings, cultural heritage, etc.

-In addition, a third party who has suffered losses or injury (ie, noise, infringement of the right to light, ground subsidence, etc) due to the construction work for such development may seek suspension of such construction work, or claim damages for losses suffered.
+In addition, a third party who has suffered losses or injury (ie, noise, infringement of the right to light, ground subsidence, etc) due to the construction work for such development may seek suspension of such construction work or claim damages for losses suffered.

-If a developer who has obtained the relevant permits/approvals does not carry out the development in accordance with such permits/approvals, or does not adhere to the prescribed conditions, the relevant government authority may cancel such permits/approvals.
+If a developer who has obtained permits/approvals does not carry out the development in accordance with such permits/approvals, or does not adhere to the prescribed conditions, the relevant government authority may cancel such permits/approvals.

-In addition, if a developer engages in any conduct in connection with a development without obtaining the permits/approvals required under the relevant laws, or does not satisfy a prescribed condition under the relevant laws, such developer may be subject to criminal sanctions (ie, imprisonment, penalty payment) or administrative sanctions (ie, fine payment, business suspension).
+In addition, if a developer engages in any conduct in connection with a development project without obtaining the permits/approvals required under the relevant laws or does not satisfy a prescribed condition under the relevant laws, such developer may be subject to criminal sanctions (ie, imprisonment, penalty payment) or administrative sanctions (ie, fine payment, business suspension).

 There are two general forms of companies: